leogout/rasper-ducky/README.md

  - [ ] HOLD / RELEASE
  - [ ] RESTART_PAYLOAD / STOP_PAYLOAD
 - [ ] Improve error handling and debugging features

+## Thanks

+- Thanks to [@hak5](https://github.com/hak5) for the original DuckyScript language.
+- Thanks to [@dbisu](https://github.com/dbisu) for [Pico-Ducky](https://github.com/dbisu/pico-ducky), which was the starting point for this project.
+- Thanks to the team behind [CircuitPython](https://github.com/adafruit/circuitpython) for the amazing work on this firmware and their support.
+- Thanks to the rest of the community for making this fun little project possible (AdaFruit, MicroPython, etc.).